+Are you thinking about branding your organization?
 There are so many relevant questions to ask yourself as you go about telling your brand’s story.

 Does our logo resonate with consumers?
 Who even is our target audience?
 What type of paid media should we focus on?
 What can our team do to improve our social content and SEO?

 These are all pertinent questions, but in a vacuum, they aren’t enough to build a strong, cohesive and consistent brand.
-Instead, here’s the most important question to ask when branding your business: Why us?
+Instead, here’s the most important question to ask when branding your organization: Why us?

 The answer to that question allows you to create an intentional plan that establishes efficiency and integration.

 Let’s take a look at some of the variations of the question for your brand.